wleme/williamleme.com/content/posts/2021/001-sqlserver-on-raspberry-pi.md

 >
 >Azure SQL Edge is built on the latest versions of the SQL Server Database Engine, which provides industry-leading performance, security and query processing capabilities.
 Since Azure SQL Edge is built on the same engine as SQL Server and Azure SQL, it provides the same Transact-SQL (T-SQL) programming surface area that makes development of applications or solutions easier and faster, and makes application portability between IoT Edge devices, data centers and the cloud straight forward.

-and most important it's compatible with ARM architechtures
+and most important it's compatible with ARM architectures

 #### Installing it on a raspberry pi using docker

 ##### Assumptions

-You have a raspbery pi running ubuntu with docker properly setup
+You have a raspberry pi running ubuntu with docker properly setup

 ##### Pulling docker image and running it